ABCGala/the-sentinel/README.md

-# Gala Auto-Transfer Bot
+# The Sentinel

 ## Description

-Gala Auto-Transfer Bot is an automated system that monitors your GalaChain wallet balance and transfers GALA tokens when a specified threshold is exceeded.
+The Sentinel is an automated system that monitors your GalaChain wallet balance and transfers GALA tokens when a specified threshold is exceeded.
 The bot also provides Discord notifications for balance updates, transfers, and errors.

 ## Features